Bogdanovic, Jazz edge Pelicans 128-126 for 6th straight win

 While top overall draft choice Zion Williamson has yet to make his debut, the Pelicans’ other two first-round picks – center Jaxson Hayes and guard Nickeill Alexander-Walker – combined for a memorable highlight that caused a frenzy in the stands.
 Alexander-Walker, selected 17th overall, floated an alley-oop pass well above the rim as he began to drive the lane.
 Hayes corralled it with his right hand just before it hit about halfway up the backboard and slammed the ball down.

-The Pelicans seemed to feed off the energy created by the play, which came early in a 16-3 run to close the third quarter that put them up 97-95.
+The Pelicans seemed to feed off the energy created by the play, which came early in a 16-3 run to close the third quarter that put the Pelicans up 97-95.

 UP NEXT